SukkoPera/WheelOfJoy/README.md

 The original intent was to figure out how [Solder's 3-joystick Adapter](https://plus4world.powweb.com/hardware/3fach_Joystickadapter_Synergy) worked.
 It was pretty easy once I realized that the User Port has an output latch, but that also meant that even these 3 extra ports would suffer from the "bouncing ground" effect which prevents using powered controllers.

 So I began thinking how to replicate the adapter while avoiding that and suddenly I realized that a very simple solution could be used and that it could easily be extended to support 8 joystick while retaining compatibility with the original adapter.

+WheelOfJoy only supports one button per joystick, but it has [a smaller brother](https://github.com/SukkoPera/WheelOfJoyMini) with only four ports that supports 2 buttons per joystick.

 The board plugs in the User Port, which means that in order to use it on a C16 or C116, you will need [a User Port card](https://github.com/SukkoPera/16up).